Iraq War

-The Iraq War (حرب العراق), also referred to as the Second Gulf War, was a prolonged conflict in Iraq from 2003 to 2011.
+The Iraq War (حرب العراق), also referred to as the Second Gulf War (Gulf War II), was a protracted armed conflict in Iraq from 2003 to 2011.
 It began with the invasion by a United States–led coalition, which resulted in the overthrow of the Ba'athist government of Saddam Hussein.
-The conflict persisted as an insurgency that arose against coalition forces and the newly established Iraqi government.
+During the US occupation of Iraq, the conflict persisted as an insurgency that arose against coalition forces and the newly established Iraqi government.
 US forces were officially withdrawn in 2011.
 In 2014, the US became re-engaged in Iraq, leading a new coalition under Combined Joint Task Force – Operation Inherent Resolve, as the conflict evolved into the ongoing Islamic State insurgency.

 The Iraq invasion was part of the Bush administration's broader war on terror, launched in response to the September 11 attacks.
-In October 2002, the US Congress passed a resolution granting Bush authority to use military force against Iraq.
+In October 2002, the US Congress passed a bipartisan resolution granting Bush authority to use military force against Iraq.
 The war began on March 20, 2003, when the US, joined by the UK, Australia, and Poland, initiated a "shock and awe" bombing campaign.
 Coalition forces launched a ground invasion, defeating Iraqi forces and toppling the Ba'athist regime.
 Saddam Hussein was captured in 2003 and executed in 2006.

 The fall of Saddam's regime created a power vacuum, which, along with the Coalition Provisional Authority's mismanagement, fueled a sectarian civil war between Iraq's Shia majority and Sunni minority, and contributed to a lengthy insurgency.
 In response, the US deployed an additional 170,000 troops during the 2007 troop surge, which helped stabilize parts of the country.
 In 2008, Bush agreed to withdraw US combat troops, a process completed in 2011 under President Barack Obama.